webbpinner/OpenVDMv2/INSTALL.md

 Before OpenVDMv2 can be installed serveral other services and software packaged must be installed and configured.

 ###SSH Client/Server
-SSH is used thoughout OpenVDM for providing secure communication between the Warehouse and other workstations aboard the vessel.
+SSH is used thoughout OpenVDM for providing secure communication between the Warehouse and collection systems workstations aboard the vessel.
 SSH is also used for OpenVDM's ship-to-shore communications.

 To install SSH open a terminal window and type:
 ```